Budget-Conscious Brides Can Save Hundreds By Renting Their Wedding Dresses

 Consider a Wedding Dress Rental for Your Big Day

 A more economical approach may be to go the rental route.
 Grooms have long rented tuxedos, so why can’t brides rent their gowns?
-After all, it’s a dress likely to only be worn once.
+After all, it’s a dress likely to be worn only once.

 You can check your local dress shops to see if they rent out bridal gowns.
 Stores specializing in black-tie attire or even prom dresses may have options you’d love for your wedding.